-The DASH foundations were designed to address critical aspects of cultural sensitivity.
+The DASHTM foundations were designed to address critical aspects of cultural sensitivity.
 Select a topic below for culturally focused resources.

 Optum Idaho’s vision is to promote awareness, recognition, and appreciation of each individual’s diverse culture and expression of personal experience.
 By understanding and respecting a wide variety of perspectives, we deliver products and services that truly matter to those we serve—organizations and individuals who come from all walks of life.
 Initiatives built to meet the needs of specific groups signify compassion, inclusion, and ensure cultural relevance.